 Full-time enrollment is required of all students receiving assistantships or fellowships and for international students on visas.
-Full-time students must be enrolled for at least 12 credit hours on a letter grade or pass-fail basis.
+Full-time students must be enrolled for at least 12 credit hours, preferably 21 credit hours as research credits will be taken, on a letter grade or pass-fail basis.
 Please consult with your faculty advisor and the graduate coordinator for assistance with required courses.
 For general registration questions, please contact the Graduate office.
 All graduate research assistants should register for the GRA course BIOL 8998 for audit and all graduate teaching assistants should register for the GTA course BIOL 8997 for audit.
-Most students register for 16-18 credit hours in which some of these are the required audit hours mentioned above.
+Most students register for 16 (summer semester) or 21(fall, spring semesters) credit hours in which some of these are the required audit hours mentioned above.